 UKSA was formed to provide private shareholders with a voice, influence and an opportunity to meet like-minded fellow investors.
 It is structured as a non-profit making company with annual subscriptions.
 An elected Chairman and Board of Directors monitor a regional organisation.
 Each region benefits from oversight by an elected regional Chairman and Committee.
 The Memorandum and Articles of the UK Shareholders' Association Ltd act as the "constitution" of the Association.
 The By-laws can be found here.

-The activities are wide-ranging but special attention is paid to two prime interests.
+The activities are wide-ranging but we have two prime interests:

-- One is a relationship with selected companies trading on the FTSE and AIM stock markets.
+- We build relationships with selected companies trading on the FTSE and AIM stock markets.
 This includes attending company presentations similar to those provided to City analysts and institutional investors.

 Additionally, members can set up their own regular meetings for any defined purpose connected to the aims of the Association.
 The Croydon and Purley Group, for example, has met on a monthly basis for the past ten years .